 login with SSO via Identity Center, e.g. AD, OpenID

-admin user group
+Securing root account add MFA admin user group

-IAM Policies & Roles
+IAM Policies & Roles IAM Policy Document Action Effect Resource

-permissions and trust policy
+role assumed temporarily temporary security credentials permissions and trust policy principal

 cross-account access